Emergency Medicine Registrar and EM Medical Officer Positions

 Whilst this position is predominantly focused on treating adult patients, Western Health has excellent access to rotations required to fulfil all the requirements of the ACEM Fellowship training program.
 From the ED registrar pool, we also fill positions in;

+Please indicate your interest in these external positions as part of your application letter.
 All these rotations are competitively allocated.
-Please indicate your interest in these external positions as part of your application letter.
-Other rotations may also be arranged by request including, but not limited to, general medicine and addiction medicine.
+Other rotations may also be arranged by request including, but not limited to RVEEH, RWH, General Medicine, and Addiction medicine

 The ED Registrar role is most suited to those with at least 4 years postgraduate experience including significant ED experience.
 A commitment to the ACEM training program is preferred but not mandated.